 Normally, pursuers move the distance indicated by their dice roll and thereafter revert to the normal rules.
 So, in their following turn they may charge or move normally like any other unit.

 It sometimes happens that pursuers move so far that they hit a fresh enemy unit.
 The pursuers are carried forward against the enemy unit as they chase their fleeing enemy.
 This is treated as if it were a new charge.
-If the fresh enemy causes Fear or Terror (see the Psychology section), the pursuers do not have to take a test to charge them - they are inspired by their victory and ready to fight any enemy, no matter how scary!
+If the fresh enemy causesor (see the section), the pursuers do not have to take a test to charge them - they are inspired by their victory and ready to fight any enemy, no matter how scary!

 The unexpectedly attacked unit can only respond to the charge by holding or fleeing: any attempt to stand & shoot amidst the confusion of running bodies is deemed impossible.
-The charged unit must still make any necessary Psychology tests as normal (see the Psychology section).
+The charged unit must still make any necessaryas normal (see the Psychology section).